-Moving to IcelandiStockphoto
+Moving to Iceland?

-Moving to Iceland: Location and Climate
+Location and Climate

 Upon moving to Iceland, you’ll soon learn about its constitutional republic with a strong democratic background.
-The Althing, the world’s oldest legislative assembly, was established in 930 by Norwegian and Celtic settlers moving to Iceland.
+The Althing, the world’s oldest legislative assembly, was established in 930 by Norwegian and Celtic settlers.
 Subsequently ruled by Denmark and Norway, Iceland gained independence about 300 years ago.
-However, Iceland’s civil law system is still influenced by the Danish model.
+However, the country’s civil law system is still influenced by the Danish model.

 The president, currently Olafur Ragnar Grimsson, is the chief of state while Iceland’s prime minister is the head of the government.
 He is elected by popular vote for four-year terms.
-The next election will take place in June 2012.
+The next election will take place in June 2016.
 The prime minister, a position currently occupied by Johanna Sigurdardottir, appoints the Cabinet.
 Iceland’s unicameral parliament (Althing) consists of 63 members who are elected by popular vote.
-In 2009, when the last election was held, the Social Democratic Alliance won 29.8% of the votes and thus occupies most seats in the parliament.
+In 2013, when the last election was held, the Social Democratic Alliance won 30.16% of the votes and thus occupies most seats in the parliament.

-Moving to Iceland: The Language
+The Icelandic Language

 Until the 14th century, Icelandic remained very similar to Norwegian.
 Only when Norwegian changed due to the influence of its Danish and Swedish neighbors did it begin to differ greatly from Icelandic.
 Even today, Icelandic schoolchildren are able to understand Norwegian texts from the 12th century.

 Upon your move to Iceland, you will quickly find that the language is considered one of the cornerstones of the country’s culture and that people take great pride in it.
 In the 18th century, a language purism movement developed.
 Thus, Icelanders usually do not adopt foreign words for new things, but try to invent new words or give old words a new meaning.
-Although expats moving to Iceland should try to pick up at least a basic knowledge of Icelandic, English and Danish are still widely spoken.
+Although you should try to pick up at least a basic knowledge of Icelandic, English and Danish are still widely spoken.